Billfred/Serpente-iPad-HID/README.md

 # Serpente-iPad-HID
-Working on making a Serpente board act like a keyboard (or mouse?) that an iPadOS device will recognize.
+Working on making a Serpente board act like a keyboard (or mouse, if we're feeling froggy) that an iPadOS device will recognize.